Sebastian-0/Advent-of-Code-2021/Language analysis.md

 PHP was pretty nice to code in, I had no major hurdles when building the solution.
 There are some annoying things, like having to type `$` before every variable, and that it uses type juggling like Javascript, but other than that I feel like this is decent language.

 A lot of people seem to dislike PHP but the reasons why are not apparent when using it for AoC, maybe it would be more obvious during web development.

+## Day 13 - Ada
+- **Language type:** Procedural, Object-oriented
+- **Typical use cases:** Systems with high reliability requirements

+Ada was very annoying to work in, partly because of the strict type system but mostly because there are so many modern features lacking, and you have to write *so much* boilerplate code at times.
+Things I had problems with:

+- Having both the attributes `A'B` and functions `A.B` makes the language confusing.
+- Lacking basic features such as `+=` and loop continues, when googling people suggested using gotos and that's just tragic...
+- Just creating a list and sorting it creates so much verbose boilerplate code...
+- Array indices can start with 0, 1, 11 or whatever you want.
+Ada argues this is powerfull but in my opinion it will most likely cause obscure bugs which is particularly bad for a language intended for high reliability.
+- The lack of a proper API reference is painful, there is one at adaic but apart from that you will spend a lot of time googling.
+The only place where I managed to find a list of all attributes was at Wikibooks?!

+I can kind of, almost, see the point in using this language for some tasks but why not use something else like Rust?